 • Banxa

-If you wish to sell your crypto and receive fiat currency to your bank account, you will need to use MoonPay within the Zengo app to process withdrawals which can take up to 2 business days.
+If you wish to sell your crypto and receive fiat currency in your bank account, you will need to use MoonPay within the Zengo app to process withdrawals, which can take up to 2 business days.

 5. Supported Countries